chef/chef-web-docs/includes_adopted_platforms/includes_adopted_platforms_chefdk_other.rst

 ..
 The contents of this file may be included in multiple topics (using the includes directive).
 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-The following table lists the supported platforms for the |chef server|:
+The following platforms are not tested by Chef Software:

 .. list-table::
    :widths: 280 100 120